SAVE Plan Student Loan Lawsuit — Borrowers Sue

 The plaintiffs argue that after a February 27, 2026 court ruling dismissed the original anti-SAVE lawsuit, the Department of Education was legally required to resume implementing the plan — but has refused to do so.
 The department has taken "no position," issued no guidance, and has not resumed processing forgiveness for eligible borrowers.

-Lead plaintiff Heather Havens has made 303 qualifying payments out of the 300 required for loan cancellation under SAVE.
-Another plaintiff, Elizabeth Robeson of South Carolina, borrowed $12,000 in the 1980s, has made over 325 qualifying payments, and now owes more than $93,000.
+The complaint describes borrowers who say they have already met or exceeded SAVE's payment requirements yet cannot obtain cancellation.
+The lead plaintiff is described as having made 303 qualifying payments out of the 300 required for loan cancellation, while another borrower who took out roughly $12,000 in the 1980s is described as having made more than 325 qualifying payments and now owing over $93,000.
 The lawsuit argues the department's inaction is unlawful under the Administrative Procedure Act.

 What Does This Mean for Borrowers Right Now?